gtiersma/sand-paper/README.md

 ..* camera tab implemented, allowing the user to control the camera ..* light tab implemented, allowing the user to control the lighting ..* minor bug fixes and improvements

+* v0.7 (6/10/2020)
+..* population tab implemented, allowing the user to create and customize populations ..* added a help box, however it is not yet functional ..* visual redesign
+..* a beginner tutorial is available
+..* a progress bar dialog appears during tasks that may take more than a second ..* all of the controls have their input validated
+..* many major and minor bug fixes

 # To-Do List

-* Create a novice, intermediate and advanced tutorial
+* Create an intermediate and advanced tutorial
 * Make the help box functional
 * Create a complete manual
 * Make stage/panes resizable
 * Finish shortcuts, hot-keys, keyboard controls, tab-order on controls
-* Create a project file format
+* Create a project file format, allowing users to save and load all of the values set in the controls
 * Ability to remove imported textures
 * Have Sand Paper occasionally check imported textures for changes, so that the user will not have to re-import textures every time they make a change
 * Fix the delay that can occur after the progress dialog closes and before the stage becomes active
+* Replace a few of the sliders with spinners

 # Copyright

 Sand Paper 3D Modeling Solution (formerly tentatively titled, "Project Scaper") Copyright (C) 2019-2020 George Tiersma

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.